gonutz/d3d9/README.md

 Note that Direct3D9 needs a window handle for setting it up.
 This means that you need some way to create a native window and get the handle to pass it to d3d9.
 In the samples you can see how to do it using the [SDL2 Go wrapper](https://github.com/veandco/go-sdl2).
 You can also use another Windows wrapper library, like [Allen Dang's w32](https://github.com/AllenDang/w32) or the [walk library](https://github.com/lxn/walk).
 You could even write a little Cgo code to set up a window yourself.
 This library does not provide window creation or event handling functionality, only a Direct3D9 wrapper.

+When you write a program using this library, make sure to add this code in your main package:

+    func init() {
+	    runtime.LockOSThread()
+	}

 # Status
 Right now the code is mostly generated from the MSDN documentation and will need more tweaks and refinement to work more fluently with Go.